ebecht/hypergate/README.md

 ### Gating datapoints

-The following function allows to subset a gene expression matrix given a return from *Hypergate*.
+The following function allows to subset an expression matrix given a return from *Hypergate*.
 The new matrix needs to have the same column names as the original matrix.

 ```r